Stability-AI/StableCascade/readme.md

 like finetuning, LoRA, ControlNet, IP-Adapter, LCM etc. are possible with this method as well.
 A few of those are already provided (finetuning, ControlNet, LoRA) in the [training](train) and [inference](inference) sections.

 Moreover, Stable Cascade achieves impressive results, both visually and evaluation wise.
+According to our evaluation, Stable Cascade performs best in both prompt alignment and aesthetic quality in almost all comparisons.
+The above picture shows the results from a human evaluation using a mix of parti-prompts (link) and aesthetic prompts.
+Specifically, Stable Cascade (30 inference steps) was compared against Playground v2 (50 inference steps), SDXL (50 inference steps), SDXL Turbo (1 inference step) and Würstchen v2 (30 inference steps).
 <br>
 <p align="center">
     <img height="300" src="figures/comparison.png"/>